matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 ## Design

-I'm not a designer, but I like the subject.
+I'm not a designer, but I like to pretend I am.
 So, instead of designing-as-I-go when developing the website, I decided to fully design it on [Figma](https://www.figma.com/) before starting development.
 I figured that using it to design stuff is the best way to learn the platform, and I really finished this design much better at Figma than I was before.
 Auto-layout is fantastic since it works so much like CSS Flexbox, so I was able to approach it with a similar thought-process as I have when developing stuff.

 The design itself was something I came up with, and it's an amalgamation of ideas and inspirations that were stored in my head.
 When building it, I wasn't entirely sure where the inspiration came from, but now it is apparent to me that most of it comes from some websites I love: [Josh Comeau's](https://www.joshwcomeau.com/) and [George Francis'](https://georgefrancis.dev/).